 #8 Take a boat through Kong Lor Cave

-Kong Lor Cave is seven kilometers long, with a river running through it that can be explored by boat.
+Kong Lor Cave is seven kilometres long, with a river running through it that can be explored by boat.
 Starting at one end, we went from one entrance to another, driving through the darkness.
 Some sections were small, while others were huge.
 In places, the cave is up to a hundred meters wide and a hundred meters high.
 You will get a torch with which you can barely see the giant rock formations around you.

 To get to Kong Lor, you need to take a bus until you reach an unpassable bridge shortly before the village.
 Here, you will need to cross on foot and resume your trip in a tuk-tuk.
 I highly recommend making the detour to get here.
-Not only is the cave impressive but this is also a great way of seeing the Laos’ countryside.
+Not only is the cave impressive but this is also a great way of seeing Laos’ countryside.